Using common widgets - Piano, Staff and Chord Symbols

 Chord Symbols

-You can quickly set chord symbols as transparent by holding the Control
+(or any other widget) as transparent by holding the Control

 key and right clicking on the widget.
-This will show
+This will show up the context menu from which you can select Set Transparent

 Naming Conventions